-(a proof is given in Appendix \ref{appendix:proof_are}).
+(a proof is given in Appendix A).
 This leads to the following estimator

-Though the latter estimator requires to estimate the ITE $\tau$, and hence may be less practical than estimators \eqref{est:are_q_new}, \eqref{est:are_ipw_new}, or \eqref{est:are_aipw_new}, the equation \eqref{eq:are_ite_new} makes explicit the respective contribution of $\tau$, $r$ and $\pi$ to the ARE.
+Though the latter estimator requires to estimate the CATE $\tau$, and hence may be less practical than estimators \eqref{est:are_q_new}, \eqref{est:are_ipw_new}, or \eqref{est:are_aipw_new}, the equation \eqref{eq:are_ite_new} makes explicit the respective contribution of $\tau$, $r$ and $\pi$ to the ARE.